sephr/scroll-appear/README.md

 > fadeIn (default), swipeLeft, swipeRight, zoomIn, zoomOut

 ###### 2nd argument (400)
-Describes animation duration[ms].
+Describes animation duration[ms] (default 500).

 ###### 3rd argument (150)
-Tells what height[px] from bottom of the window is needed to trigger animation.
+Tells what height[px] from bottom of the window is needed to trigger animation (default 150).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.